-Avery Janeczek Kalapa is a Certified Iyengar Yoga Teacher (CIYT).
-Also registered eRYT500, BFA Avery has been practicing yoga since 1998 and teaching since 2004.
+Avery Janeczek Kalapa is a Certified Iyengar Yoga Teacher (CIYT), ERYT500, BFA, Healing Justice advocate and devotional creative.
+Avery has been practicing yoga since 1998 and teaching since 2004.
 Avery has traveled around the US and to India to study yoga, both advanced practices and therapeutic applications.
-She is committed to and incredibly grateful for the Iyengar method.
-Her technique is inspired by the legacy and path laid out by BKS Iyengar and his family, Patanjali’s Yoga Sutras, experiential anatomy, and Vipassana meditation as taught by S.N.
+She is committed to -and incredibly grateful for- the Iyengar method.
+Her practice and devotion is inspired by the legacy and profound path laid out by BKS Iyengar and his family.
+Her technique also reflects her study of Patanjali’s Yoga Sutras, experiential anatomy, and practicing Vipassana meditation as taught by S.N.
 Goenka.
-She has over 3900 contact hours with teachers she is ever grateful for, and has studied extensively with Kim Schwartz, as well as with Abhijata Iyengar, Rajiv and Swati Chanchani, Patricia Walden, Francois Raoult, Donna Farhi, Ramanand Patel, Carrie Owerko, Judith Hanson Lasater, Leslie Howard, Elise Miller, Rama Jyoti Vernon, Angela Farmer, Leslie Bradley, Craig Kurtz, and more.
+She has over 5000 contact hours with truly brilliant teachers including the Iyengar family: Prashantji, Geetaji, and Abhijata Iyengar; Patricia Walden, Leslie Bradley, Craig Kurtz, Rajiv and Swati Chanchani, , Ramanand Patel, Elise Miller, Francois Raoult, Carrie Owerko, as well as Donna Farhi, Judith Hanson Lasater, Leslie Howard, and Rama Jyoti Vernon.
+She has studied extensively with Kim Schwartz, Mahaswami in the Kriya Yoga lineage, and long time student of Ramanand Patel.
+She is also registered with Yoga Alliance as ERYT500, and can provide Continuing Education credits through Yoga Alliance.

 Avery is a sincere and adept student.
-She loves attention to detail, precision in both body and awareness, playful courage, and commitment to the embodied spiritual dimension.
-She understands how self discipline and stability are key in spiritual expansion, and is both rigorous and compassionate in her teaching.
-She brings depth, clarity, and a nurturing, enthusiastic reverence to her classes.
+She loves attention to detail, precision in body and awareness, courageous surrender, and commitment to embodied spiritual awakening.
+She understands how self discipline, stability and joy are keys to purify the mind and access spiritual intelligence, and is both rigorous and playful in her teaching.
+She brings depth, clarity, energy, and a nurturing, enthusiastic reverence to her classes.
 Avery finds joy in exploring just the right approach to help her students gain access to direct experience of yoga, as both a healing art and transformational path.

 Avery was raised wild and magical, off the grid in rural West Virginia and later, New Mexico, and holds a BFA from Elam School of Fine Art in New Zealand.
 In addition to practicing and teaching yoga, she is raising two gorgeous children, gardens, makes art, and is a champion of self care/ caring for each other within beloved community.
 She currently offers private sessions, workshops, retreats, and a variety of group yoga classes at High Desert Yoga Wellspring Yoga, Bhava, and other locations in Albuquerque, New Mexico, and travels to teach yoga whenever the opportunity arises.